-Send timer, stops the Keepalive timer if it was running, and transitions to the Operational state.
+Upon the reception of a Probe message with State set to ExploringOk, the node sends a Probe message, restarts the Send timer, stops the Keepalive timer if it was running, and transitions to the Operational state.

-8. EVENT: Reception of the Probe message with Y=Yes (peer reports not seeing yet a Probe with Y=Yes)
+8. EVENT: Reception of the Probe message State=ExploringOk

-Operational Exploring ExploringOk SEND Probe Y=Yes; RESTART Send; SEND Probe Y=Yes; RESTART Send; SEND Probe Y=Yes; RESTART Send; STOP Keepalive GOTO Operational GOTO Operational
+Operational Exploring ExploringOk SEND Probe Operational; RESTART Send; STOP Keepalive SEND Probe Operational; RESTART Send; GOTO Operational SEND Probe Operational; RESTART Send; GOTO Operational

-If there was no such Probe Reception Report, the stops the Send timer if it was running, starts the Keepalive timer if it was not yet running, and transitions to the Operational state.
+Upon the reception of a Probe message with State set to Operational, the node stops the Send timer if it was running, starts the Keepalive timer if it was not yet running, and transitions to the Operational state.

-Note: This check is necessary in order to terminate the exploration process when both parties are happy and know that their peers are happy as well.
+Note: This terminates the exploration process when both parties are happy and know that their peer is happy as well.

-9. EVENT: Reception of the Probe message with Y=Yes (peer reports seeing a Probe with Y=Yes)
+9. EVENT: Reception of the Probe message State=Operational

-Operational Exploring ExploringOk

-STOP Send START Keepalive STOP Send; START Keepalive STOP Send; START Keepalive

-- GOTO Operational GOTO Operational

-The reachability detection and exploration process has no effect on payload communications until a new operational address pairs have actually been confirmed.
+Operational Exploring Exploring0k STOP Send START Keepalive STOP Send; START Keepalive GOTO Operational STOP Send; START Keepalive GOTO Operational payload communications until a new operational address pairs have actually been confirmed.
 Prior to that the payload packets continue to be sent to the previously used addresses.